-Peeling hard-boiled eggs can be extremely frustrating — frustrating for your kids when they want a quick, easy snack and frustrating for you when you’re making deviled eggs or hors d'oeuvres that need to look presentable!
+Peeling hard-boiled eggs can be extremely frustrating — frustrating for your kids when they want a quick, easy snack, and frustrating for you when you’re making deviled eggs or hors d'oeuvres that need to look presentable!

 Well now you can take that frustration and throw it out the window because below are 3 easy steps for an easy peel!

-*Peeling Tip: When peeling your eggs, it’s important to make sure you get under the inside sac that’s between the egg white and the shell.
+*Mother's Niche Pro-Peeling Tip: When peeling your eggs, it’s important to make sure you get under the inside sac that’s between the egg white and the shell.
 Pulling this layer off will also give you an easier peel.

 Finally, your eggs should peel nice and easy with the shells coming off in big chunks!
 Now you can finally enjoy hard-boiled eggs without the frustration of peeling them!